stereshkin/deep-learning-tasks/README.md

 # deep-learning-tasks
-A repository with deep learning problems
+A repository with machine learning assignments